 - 1. Courses must be related to the work of the employee's position, career development or occupation in such a fashion as will offer substantial benefit to the County. - 2.
-Courses, which are directly related to the employee's work, may be taken on not more than 50% of the County's time.
-Employees taking approved courses which encroach their regular scheduled working hours may be granted paid time off for such encroaching hours up to a total maximum amount of paid time off from work equal to 50% of the class time.

-Courses not directly related to the employee's work, such as career development, shall be on the employee's own time.

-- 3. Courses must be taken for credit; audited courses will not be reimbursed. - 4.
-Courses must be taken at accredited institutions.
-Correspondence courses from reputable institutions will be considered only when equivalent courses are not available at local accredited schools, or when the employee's circumstances prevent him/her from attending local courses. - 5.
+Courses, that are directly related to the employee's work, may be taken on not more than 50% of the County's time.
+Employees taking approved courses that encroach on their regular scheduled working hours may be granted paid time off for such encroaching hours up to a total maximum amount of paid time off from work equal to 50% of the class time.
+Courses not directly related to the employee's work, such as career development, shall be on the employee's own time. - 3.
+Courses must be taken for credit; audited courses will not be reimbursed. - 4.
+Courses must be taken from accredited institutions, either online or at a local institution. - 5.
 Prerequisite courses for eligible courses or courses, which are required for the completion of a specific program, are also eligible for tuition reimbursement.
-However, reimbursement shall not be made until the appropriate eligible courses have been satisfactorily completed. - 6.
-Courses are not eligible for tuition reimbursement if they: - a.
+However, reimbursement shall not be made until the appropriate eligible courses have been satisfactorily completed.

+- 6. Courses are not eligible for tuition reimbursement if they: - a.
 Are taken to bring unsatisfactory performance up to an acceptable level, unless the course is directed to correct a deficiency. - b.
-Are taken to acquire skills or knowledge which the employee was deemed to have when appointed. - c.
-Duplicate in-service training which is available. - d.
-Duplicate training which the employee has already had. - 7.
+Are taken to acquire skills or knowledge the employee was deemed to have when appointed. - c.
+Duplicate in-service training that is available. - d.
+Duplicate training the employee has already had. - 7.
 Conventions, workshops, institutes, etc., are not included in the Tuition Reimbursement Program.
-An exception may be made for conferences, institutes or workshops when these events provided the employee with continuing education units (CEUs) which are required to attain or maintain a certification or license which is required by the county for the employee's position.
+An exception may be made for conferences, institutes or workshops when these events provided the employee with continuing education units (CEUs) required by the County for the employee to attain or maintain a certification or license which is required by the county for the employee's position.
 Attendance at such an event and the eligibility for inclusion under this Tuition reimbursement provision must be approved by the Department Head in advance. - 8.
 Reimbursement shall be subject to certification by the department concerned that the course of study is directly related to the work of the employee. - 9.
 Requests for reimbursement must be approved before the course is undertaken and such approval shall be subject to the availability of funds for tuition reimbursement within the Department involved. - 10.
 Reimbursement shall be made only upon presentation of evidence of payment for and successful completion of courses (as evidenced by a passing grade) and a "Meets" current performance evaluation.
 Reimbursement is made for the fiscal year in which the course is completed and documentation must be presented to the Department of Human Resources within (90) days after course completion date.